 Ok, ready?
 Now that everyone has python we also have a little program called idle.
 If you open that you will see something like this.

 If you don’t see that blue text, good!
-I’m going to get that figured out for next week.
+I’m going to get that figured out.
 Anyway, we can start writing our code in here, but there is a better way to do it.
 If you go to File, New File, you’ll open another almost empty window.
 This is where we want to most of our coding.

 The reason we want to do this is we can write our code on the right, and see the output of our code on the left.
 It’s just better organizationally.